 Counter mode is selected by setting the T0CS bit (OPTION_REG<5>).
-In this mode, the Timer0 module will increment either on every rising or falling edge of pin RA2/T0CKI.
+In this mode, the Timer0 module will increment either on every rising or falling edge of pin GP2/T0CKI.
 The incrementing edge is determined by the source edge (T0SE) control bit (OPTION_REG<4>).
 Clearing the T0SE bit selects the rising edge.

-Note: Counter mode has specific external clock requirements.
-Additional information on these requirements is available in the PIC® Mid-Range Reference Manual, (DS33023).
+Note: requirements.
+Additional ic external clock information on lable in the PIC® Mid-Range (DS33023).
+Reference